IanCWells/CodeBlog/SemanticSearch.md

 **12/19/2025**

-In this project, we combine APIs and semantic relevancy to create a search tool which connects an engineer’s application intention to relevant website URLs.
+This project uses APIs and semantic relevancy to connect an engineer’s application description to relevant website URLs.

 **VISUAL GIF**